Make Your Mark

 The advisement period is similar to a homeroom .
 A group of students meet daily with a teacher or other staff member who is their advisor .
 A variety of activities are planned during this period :

-• Teachers monitor student academic progress and may check homework logs .
+• Teachers monitor student academic progress .

 • Students have time for reading , academic enrichment , academic intervention , social emotional activities and career exploration .